1907 San Francisco streetcar strike: Strike

 As the strike loomed, one of the prominent officials of San Francisco's United Railroads, Patrick Calhoun, contracted with the nationally known "King of the Strikebreakers" James A. Farley, for four hundred replacement workers waiting on board ship.
-The streetcar Carmen's Union struck on May 5, 1907, for an 8-hour day and $3 per day.
+The streetcar Carmen's Union, led by founding president Richard Cornelius, struck on May 5, 1907, for an 8-hour day and $3 (Note: equivalent to $ in adjusted for inflation) per day.
 Farley's armed workers took control of the entire system.
 The violence started two days later, Bloody Tuesday, when a shootout on Turk Street left 2 dead and about 20 injured.

 On May 25, both the pro-labor Mayor Eugene Schmitz and Calhoun were indicted on corruption charges, and on June 13 Schmitz was found guilty of extortion, to be replaced by Edward Robeson Taylor.
 This development seriously undermined labor's political position, and the Daily News was the only one of the city's newspapers to support the strikers.
 The action effectively collapsed in November, and officially abandoned in mid-February with the dissolution of Carmen's Union Local 205.

 Results

 Of the 31 deaths from shootings and streetcar accidents, 25 were passengers; 900 of the estimated 1100 injuries were passengers.
 In 1916 San Francisco labor leader Thomas Mooney would attempt to re-organize the Carmen's Union in San Francisco, a prelude to his notorious trial later that year.

 Striking workers fell tree to obstruct tracks during strike.

 Strikebreaking motorman injured after streetcar attacked.

 Workers blockade tracks to stop the streetcars from running.

+Scenes on two occasions when sympathetic teamsters blocked traffic on the public streets.